Being at Shimoga

 Where to eat in Shimoga Trip?

 A visit to the city is mightily incomplete if one hasn’t visited the Meenakshi Bhavan.
 This down-to-earth and Kannada-to-the-soul eating joint serves mouthwatering traditional Kannada fare.
 There is hardly anything written in English and only one or two of the waiting staff understands Hindi so in case you aren’t a fluent speaker of Kannada do what’s best in this situation.
 Let the staff take care of you and you will be forever indebted to them for your lack of decision making.
-Google map in finding this restaurant is your best bet.
+Google map in finding this restaurant is your best bet. take your step and save yourself right now

 A lot of us were brought in Tier II towns and we migrated and embraced a fast-paced lifestyle offered by our global cities.
 If you are among those who sometimes crave for the days of the yore Shimoga is your place to be.